Third-Party Administrator (TPA)

 - Providing plan document support

 Most group retirement plans require a Recordkeeper.
+Recordkeepers play a key role in the relationship between investment manager and the plan.
 They are responsible for managing plan’s ongoing tasks, such as:

 - Perform daily valuations of participant accounts

 - Automate investment election changes for participants

 - Process rollovers, employer contributions and loan repayments